jreisinger/gokatas/README.md

 # Go katas

-Katas (形) are practiced in martial arts as a way to memorize and perfect the movements being executed.
+Katas (形) are practiced in martial arts as a way to internalize the movements and techniques so they can be executed and adapted under different circumstances, without thought or hesitation.
 Let's try the same with Go code.

 ## Why